-Let’s put aside the interview example for just a moment and define both situational and dispositional attribution.
-This distinction is important to understand, because it could make a huge difference in the way that you reflect, and possibly change, your judgments about others.
+Do you use situational attribution to make judgements?
+You might not know, and that’s okay.
+This page is here to help.
+The distinction between situational attribution and dispositional attribution is important to understand because it could make a huge difference in the way that you reflect, and possibly change, your judgments about others.

 Dispositional attribution takes place when you attribute someone’s actions to their character or personality.
 At first glance, this seems like an obvious choice.
 If someone shows up to an interview in unprofessional attire, they’re probably unprofessional, right?
 If someone shows up late, they’re unprofessional, right?